ParallelStack/rsearch-sdk-php/RSearchClient-php/docs/Api/RsearchApi.md

-Gets Suggestions from `doc_type_name` in `index_name` limited by the body params.
+Gets Suggestions from `doc_type_name` in `index_name` based on body params.
 Please ensure you refer the getting started guides, to get the format of the query right.

 ### Example
 ```php